FranciscoOnt/checkout-sdk-js/docs/classes/standarderror.md

 This error type should not be constructed directly.
 It is a base class for all custom errors thrown in this library.

+This error type should not be constructed directly.
+It is a base class for all custom errors thrown in this library.

 ## Hierarchy

 * [Error](../interfaces/amazonpaywidgeterror.md#error)